jakeyboi1/jakeyboi1/README.md

 ### Howdy welcome to my github profile 👋

 ## A little about me.
 - I like RedM.
-Used to play it quite alot, not so much anymore.
+Used to play it quite alot, do not really play anymore.
 However I still enjoy making scripts, and maps for the community to enjoy in my spare time.
 - I started learning to develop RedM about 4 months ago as of writing.
 I only "know" LUA at the moment, and am by no means a "professional developer" this is simply a hobyy.
 - I do not charge for anything I make as I just want to help the community.
 Provide something useful or at the very least fun for the community.